tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 Open the solved notebook and walk through the activity code.

-* As with most NLP tasks, it's advantageous to manually inspect a few of the documents in a corpus if you're unfamiliar with the corpus to understand it better.
+* As with most NLP tasks, it is advantageous to manually inspect a few of the documents in a corpus if you are unfamiliar with the corpus to understand it better.
 Here, we can use the displaCy tool to make this easier for us.

 * Having decided to extract organizations and geopolitical entities, we can use the following code to extract them from the corpus.